WanderingHogan/blog/content/blog/2025-10-04-my-urban-arrow/my-urban-arrow.md

 <img src="./ua-toilet.webp" alt="Hauling a toilet">

 It's just a party cruiser to eat ice cream and watch the sunset.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3mke-CKOWGw?si=5xyV4IHwHdofWF2m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I got it from [front range cargo bikes](https://frontrangecargobikes.com/).
 They were fantastic.
 We haven't pared down to just a single car yet, but I almost never drive anymore.

+Every ride, whether it's raining, sunny, or snowing, is fun and puts me in a better mood no matter what else is happening.
+I can see myself in a future where I don't have a car, but I can't see a life without a fun cargo bike.